-If you’re fairly new to snowboarding, you will probably have heard freestyle and freeride snowboarding mentioned quite a bit and may be mystified as to the differences.
+Are you fairly new to snowboarding?
+You will probably have heard freestyle and freeride snowboarding mentioned quite a bit and may be mystified as to the differences.
 In the greater scheme of things freestyle vs freeride is not a competition of which is the best type of snowboarding, it is more about which style suits you.

-The type of rider you are will affect your choice of board, destinations you snowboard, boarding clothes and even the type of music you listen to – if you believe some of the media.
+The type of rider you are will affect your choice of board, destinations you ride, snowboarding clothing and even the type of music you listen to – if you believe some of the media.
 Knowing if you are (or want to be) a freestyle or freeride snowboarder will affect the snowboarding gear you buy which affects your riding and enjoyment.

 You don’t need to make up your mind before you start snowboarding, but to help you know the difference we have put together this freestyle vs freeride guide.
 It’s also worth pointing out that there are actually over 25 different types of snowboarding.